louwturston/python-projects/README.md

 ## Python Projects
 ### A collection of Python projects including:

-* Data Science with Numpy, Pandas, Matplotlib and Scikit
+* Data Science with SQL, Python, Numpy, Pandas, Matplotlib and Scikit

 * Web Development with Flask